Debian/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 in 'dimension_numbers'.

-Associated contracting dimension numbers from the 'lhs' and 'rhs' do not need to be the same, but must be listed in the same order in both 'lhs/rhs_contracting_dimensions' arrays and have the same dimension sizes.
+Associated contracting dimension numbers from the 'lhs' and 'rhs' do not need to be the same and but must have the same dimension sizes.
-There must be exactly one contracting dimension on both 'lhs' and 'rhs'.

 Example with contracting dimension numbers: